thomyerk/RM_advanced/README.md

 <br>

 ### **3: Episode tab**
 Extend the current two tabs (characters and locations) with an "Episodes" tab that also has the live search developed in [Task 1](#task1).
 Clicking on an episode card should bring up a modal that contains the current episodes name, it's airing date, the episode identifier (S00E00) and the pictures of all available characters in that episode.
+The character pictures should be clickable, and should navigat to the filtered characters screen.

+*For example if you click on Rick Sanchez on episode 1, you should be navigated to the characters screen with the results filtered down to Rick Sanchez.*

 <br>